jkk/formative/README.md

       :onsubmit :onreset :accept-charset :autofill :novalidate
       :autocomplete

+Unlike an HTML form, :method defaults to :post.

-And the following special keys:
+The following special keys are also supported:

       :renderer     - Determines the type of renderer to use.
 Built-in options:
                         :bootstrap-horizontal (the default)